crdsonnet/crdsonnet/README.md

 ## Usage

-Basic usage for generating a library from a CustomResourceDefinition:
+Generate a library from a CustomResourceDefinition:

 ```jsonnet
 // main.libsonnet